Edit Page

 Writing Your First Policy

 Here is a simple isLoggedIn policy to prevent access for unauthenticated users.
-It checks the session for a userId property, and if it doesn’t find one, sends the default forbidden response.
-(For many apps, this will likely be the only policy needed.)
-The following example assumes that, in the controller actions for authenticating a user, you set req.session.userId to a truthy value.
+It checks the session for a userId property, and if it doesn’t find one, sends the default forbidden response value.

 // policies/isLoggedIn.js